-Lions Clubs International has held 101 conventions dating back to 1917.
-Many cities far and wide have hosted the Lions International Convention, some more than once.
-See a list of all convention host cities.
+Lions Clubs International has held 102 conventions dating back to 1917.
+Many cities far and wide have hosted LCICon, some more than once.
+See a list of all convention host locations.

 Plans are well underway for future conventions.
 Follow the link to learn more about each future convention destination.

-The opportunity to bid for the convention city in 2027 will open in August 2019.
+The opportunity to bid for the convention city in 2027 is now open.
 For bid requirements, please contact firstname.lastname@example.org.